wikimedia-gadgets/twinkle/DEVELOPER.md

 - Items and processes laid out in [CONTRIBUTING.md](./CONTRIBUTING.md) are followed.
 - Twinkle is meant to run on the latest weekly version of MediaWiki as rolled out every Thursday on the English Wikipedia.
 Backwards compatibility is not guaranteed.
-- The goal is for Twinkle and Morebits to support the same [browsers that MediaWiki supports](https://www.mediawiki.org/wiki/Browser_compatibility).
+- The goal is for Twinkle and Morebits to support the same [browsers for which MediaWiki provides Grade A support](https://www.mediawiki.org/wiki/Browser_compatibility), except IE 11.
 The Twinkle gadget on enwiki is configured so that we can use up to JavaScript version ES6.
-However, due to the MediaWiki minifier, we must not use keywords in ES2016 or later, such as async/await and RegEx /s flag.
-New functions in ES2016 or later, such as includes() and matchAll(), should be OK since these will not break the minifier.
+However, due to the MediaWiki minifier, we must not use keywords from ES2016 or later, such as async/await and RegEx /s flag.
+New functions from ES2016 or later, such as Array#includes() should be okay since these will not break the minifier.
 - Certain positional jQuery selectors like `:first`, `:last`, and `:eq` were [deprecated in jQuery version 3.4.0](https://blog.jquery.com/2019/04/10/jquery-3-4-0-released/) and should probably not be reintroduced.
 Instead, use methods like `.first()`, `.last()`, or `.eq()`.

 ## Updating scripts on Wikipedia